The challenge

 How we did it

-Because Bose Frames launched without a public SDK, we had to rethink how our mobile app could communicate with the hardware and track the user’s location.
+Since the Bose Frames launched without a public SDK, we had to rethink how our mobile app could communicate with the hardware and track the user’s location.
 We developed a custom algorithm to decode real-time Bluetooth signals from the Frames, accurately determining the user’s location and movement to deliver precise, location-based audio cues.

 We combined several cutting-edge technologies